windoze/esparrier-idf/README.md

         * `export REVERSED_WHEEL="1 to reverse the mouse wheel, 0 to use the default"`
         * `export V_SCROLL_SCALE="FLOAT_NUMBER_TO_SCALE_VERTICAL_MOUSE_WHEEL e.g. 1.0"`
         * `export H_SCROLL_SCALE="FLOAT_NUMBER_TO_SCALE_HORIZONTAL_MOUSE_WHEEL e.g. 1.0"`
     2. Put your board in the download mode, then build and flash with `cargo run --release`.
+On M5Atom S3 Lite, you need to hold the reset button until the green LED turns on, then release the button.
+And you need to press the reset button again after flashing to exit the download mode.

 ## Run